Bridget Farmer Bird Lapel Pins

 Presented on a small kraft card, each badge measures approximately 4-4.5cm wide.

-Fairy Wren : always a delight in the garden
+Fairy Wren : one of Australia's favourite birds, always a delight to spot him flitting through the garden

 Kookaburra : iconic symbol of Australia - perfect for overseas gift giving